How to Climb Mount Batur Bali Indonesia for Beginners

 Alternatively, you can book online through booking platforms like Get Your Guide:

 Can You Climb Mount Batur Without A Guide/Tour?

 If you’re an experienced hiker and don’t like the idea of going on an organized tour, it’s possible to climb Mount Batur independently.
 You’ll also save a lot of money by doing so.

-However, at the beginning of the trail, you will encounter a guide association booth offering climbing packages starting from Rp 400,000 (USD 28).
+However, at the beginning of the trail, you will encounter a guide association booth offering climbing packages.
 If you’re Indonesian, they’d probably let you off easily, like they did to Valiant Vabyo from Ithaka Travel.

 Otherwise, be prepared for touts trying to harass you and telling you it’s not permissible to go without a guide.
 They may even give you the wrong directions just to get you to hire one.

 If this happens, politely decline and just go on your way.
 The trail, although not marked, is pretty obvious, and there will likely be other hikers you can follow.

 If you’re climbing Mount Batur independently, you will need to organize your own transport to get to the trailhead.

 Mount Batur is located in the Kintamani region of northeast Bali, which takes about 1.5 hours by car from Ubud, and about 2 to 2.5 hours from Kuta / Seminyak / Legian.

 There are regular public transports going to the area, but you’ll need to arrive in Kintamani the day before your hike, as all public transports don’t start until after sunrise.